nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Lists all client birthdays within the next two weeks then lists all meetings occurring today in order of time.

-The notification window is also shown on startup of your Link.melication.
+The notification window is also shown on startup of Link.me.

 ![notif message](images/notifMessage.png)